Pylons/hupper/docs/index.rst

 Polling
 -------

-The least efficient but most portal approach is to use basic file polling.
+The least efficient but most portable approach is to use basic file polling.

 The ``reload_interval`` parameter controls how often the filesystem is scanned and defaults to once per second.